Steven Develops Icon

 Photo by Privecstasy on Unsplash

-In today’s world, where everything is interconnected, the need for securing your application is paramount, and APIs are no exception.
-Oftentimes, APIs provide direct access to private or proprietary data.
-Any leak or compromise of this data can have serious consequences for both you and your users.
-When it comes to properly securing your API, it's best to use a defense in layers approach.
+When it comes to properly securing your API, it's best to use a defense‑in‑layers approach.
 The Open Systems Interconnection (OSI) model provides a conceptual framework that standardizes the functions of a computing system into seven layers.
-By understanding the model, and making security conscious design decisions, we can effectively minimize the vectors of attack on our API.
+By understanding the model and making security‑conscious design decisions, we can effectively minimize attack vectors on our API.

 Network Layer (Layer 3)

-Focus: DDoS Attacks, IP Spoofing, and Unauthorized Access
+Focus: DDoS Attacks, IP Spoofing, Unauthorized Access

 Transport Layer (Layer 4)

-Focus: Man-in-the-Middle (MitM) Attacks, Eavesdropping, and Session Hijacking
+Focus: Man‑in‑the‑Middle Attacks, Eavesdropping, Session Hijacking

 Session Layer (Layer 5)

-Focus: Session Hijacking, XSS, Cross-Site Request Forgery, and Unauthorized Access
+Focus: Session Hijacking, XSS, CSRF, Unauthorized Access

 Presentation Layer (Layer 6)

-Focus: Cross-Site Scripting (XSS), SQL Injection attacks, and Unauthorized Access
+Focus: XSS, SQL Injection, Unauthorized Access

 Application Layer (Layer 7)